Kaminario/echo-public-docs/README.md

 Delete a Cloned DB from a host and related thin volumes from the SDP.

+The request can be validated without actually being executed, by calling the same request with "/__validate" at the end of the endpoint

 #### Endpoint

 `DELETE /flex/api/v1/ocie/clone`

+##### Validate

+`DELETE /flex/api/v1/ocie/clone/__validate`

 #### Request Body